 Venus Williams’ Difficult Run Since 2025

-Venus Williams has had 819 wins and 289 losses throughout her career, and has won Wimbledon five times.
-However, since last year, she has been 1–11 in her last 12 matches and has lost her last eight in the first round, starting at the ASB Classic back in January this year.
+Venus Williams has posted 819 wins and 289 losses throughout her career, and has won Wimbledon five times.
+However, she is 1–11 in her last 12 matches and has lost her last eight first-round matches, starting at the ASB Classic in January.

 Since 2025, Williams has found herself in a cycle of injury setbacks and opening-round exits.
-Also, the 2023 Wimbledon defeat was her last rendezvous with grass; since then, she has skipped the grass courts due to a knee injury.
-Her only singles win between 2025 and 2026 came against Peyton Stearns in two sets in the first round of the Mubadala Citi DC Open 2025, before she lost to Frech.
+Her last singles win came against Peyton Stearns in the first round of the Mubadala Citi DC Open last year.

 Read more: